Are you wondering what is gluten-free pizza?

 The traditional recipe for pizza dough requires around 60 to 65 percent hydration.

 However, for gluten-free pizza, you’ll need a much greater hydration percentage ratio, maybe around 130 percent, to prepare the dough for the pizza crust.
-Because gluten-free flours often have a high absorption rate, this ratio may produce a pizza that is dense and lacks texture.
+Because gluten-free flours often have a high absorption rate, this ratio may produce a dense pizza that lacks texture.

-The crust will have a superior texture due to the additional wetness; nevertheless, this will make it more difficult to form into the desired shape.
-You will need to work with the dough on an oiled surface and spread it with a rubber spatula or by hand.
+The crust will have a superior texture due to the additional wetness, making it more difficult to form into the desired shape.
+You must work with the dough on an oiled surface and spread it with a rubber spatula or by hand.

 Does Gluten-Free Pizza Taste Like Regular Pizza?